Felistas/NodeJs-Passport-Authentication/README.md

 In order to understand how our project is setup, we will go through the individual folder structures which follow the MVC (Model View Controller) pattern.
 Just a recap of the MVC pattern, the model defines the schema of the data in the database and how it will be stored.
 Controllers hold the business logic of the application while view holds all our routes.

-Inside the `app` folder, we have ` user` and `utils` folders which are responsible for the user resource and database configuration respecively.
+Inside the `app` folder, we have ` user` and `utils` folders which are responsible for the user resource and database configuration respectively.
 The `index.js` file, which is the entry point of our app, is responsible for express setup.
 In this project, I will use ES6 then use Babel to compile the code.
 I have also configured nodemon to listen to any changes made to the app then reload the server.

 ## OAuth 2
-[OAuth 2](https://oauth.net/2/) is an authorization framework that allows third party applications to obtain limited access to HTTP services, either on behalf of the resource owner without having them provide their login cedentials to the third party app or by allowing these third party applications to obtain access on thier on behalfs.
-Case in example here would be the application we are building acting as the third party application, facebook being our HTTP service and the end user as the resource owner.
+[OAuth 2](https://oauth.net/2/) is an authorization framework that allows third party applications to obtain limited access to HTTP services, either on behalf of the resource owner without having them provide their login credentials to a third party app or by allowing these third party applications to obtain access on their on behalfs.
+Case in example here would be the application we are building acting as a third party application, facebook being our HTTP service and the end user as the resource owner.
 These three fall under the following OAuth roles:

 1. Resource Owner/ End user - this is the user authorizing a third party application to access certain protected resources from a resource server.
 2. Client - This is the third party application making protected resource requests to a resource server on behalf of the resource owner